Active attacks - TCP SYN Flood attack

 Encryption

-Encryption ensures that even if data is intercepted or accessed by an attacker, it remains unreadable without the proper decryption key.
+Encryption ensures that even if data is intercepted, it remains unreadable without the proper decryption key, protecting data in transit and at rest.

 Multi-Factor Authentication (MFA)

-MFA adds an extra layer of security, requiring multiple forms of verification before granting access, making it harder for attackers to hijack sessions or spoof identities.
+MFA adds an extra layer of security, requiring multiple forms of verification before granting access.

 Regular Security Audits

-Conducting regular security audits helps identify and fix vulnerabilities before attackers can exploit them.
+Conducting regular security audits and penetration testing helps identify and fix vulnerabilities before attackers can exploit them.

 Conclusion

 Active attacks pose a significant threat to network security, requiring robust defensive measures to protect against them.
-By understanding the various types of active attacks and implementing effective security strategies, organizations can mitigate the risks and ensure the integrity, availability, and confidentiality of their network resources.
+By understanding the various types of active attacks and implementing effective security strategies, organizations can mitigate risks and ensure the integrity, availability, and confidentiality of their network resources.
+As technology evolves, attackers adapt, utilizing emerging vectors like AI-driven attacks and IoT device exploitation, making continuous vigilance essential.